nivena/PetProtect/README.md

-# 🐾 PetProtect — Decentralized Pet Insurance (White-Label MVP)
+# 🐾 PetProtect — Web3 Pet Insurance Basic Edition (White-Label MVP)

 A lean, whitelabel micro-insurance dApp for dogs and cats.
 Buy blockchain-based policies.
 No paperwork.
 No middlemen.